 The answer is yes, but only sometimes.

-The reason for the uncertainty is because every state has its own statutes and requirements for both carry permits and gun ownership.
+The reason for the uncertainty is that every state has its own statutes and requirements for both carry permits and gun ownership.

-While some misdemeanors will cause individuals to fail a gun background check, other misdemeanors convictions won’t cause any problems.
+While some misdemeanors will cause individuals to fail a gun background check, other misdemeanor convictions won’t cause any problems.
 So, the first thing to do is find out exactly what shows up on a background check for a gun.
-This can be done quickly using a name based search.
+This can be done quickly using a name-based search.

 This guide outlines every state’s gun laws and restrictions, so anyone can find out the answer to, can you pass a gun background check with a misdemeanor?